learningequality/ka-lite/sphinx-docs/usermanual/userman_admin.rst

 You will have two options:

     #. **One click registration**.
 This is the perfect option for individual users who just want to get KA Lite up and running fast, and don't need online access to data.
 This allows you to get the registration process over in one-click without worrying about creating a login that you're never going to use. **Caution**: if you choose to one-click register, you will unable to register with online access to data later.
-(If you chose this option by accident and would like to start over, please see **PUT LINK ON HOW TO START OVER**).
+(If you chose this option by accident and would like to start over, you can rerun the setup command by navigating to the folder KA Lite is in and rerunning the setup command).

     #. **Register with online access to data**.
 Choose this option if you're an administrator of larger projects.
 This option allows you to access your uploaded data and connect multiple installations to the same account.